spearkkk/about-my-mac/README.md

 ## Spark

-Email clients, That is all.
+Email clients, That's all.

 ## Amphetamine

-This [app](https://apps.apple.com/kr/app/amphetamine/id937984704?mt=12) keep mac awake.
+This [app](https://apps.apple.com/kr/app/amphetamine/id937984704?mt=12) keeps awake mac.
 I know there are many app and workflows.
 But this is simple and good to me.

 ## Dozer

 You know [Bartender3](https://www.macbartender.com/).
 Dozer can hides status icon too.
-There is two point and you just drag it to hide icon.
+There are two points and you just drag it to hide icon.

 [Dozer](https://github.com/Mortennn/Dozer) is free.